getsolus/solus-site.github.io/content/blog/2018-10-11-improving-community-engagement.md

 title: "Improving Community Engagement | The Roundup #10"
 author: "joshua"
 categories:
+- infrastructure
 - news
 - roundup
-date: 2018-10-10T17:45:40+03:00
+date: 2018-10-11T01:50:12+03:00
 featuredimage: "/2018/10/improving-community-engagement.jpg"
-url: "/2018/10/10/improving-community-engagement"
+url: "/2018/10/11/improving-community-engagement"
 ---

 Welcome to The Roundup #10, your bytes of Solus news.
-In this roundup we are focusing on improving community engagement, reducing barriers, and improving the delivering of Solus news.
+In this roundup we are focusing on improving community engagement, reducing barriers to entry, and improving the delivery of Solus news.
 <!--more-->

-We believe good communication is a cornerstone of a healthy community.
+We believe good communication is the cornerstone of a healthy community.
 We always strive to actively communicate with our community and understand that it's never a matter of just talking **at** our community, but listening and having a conversation.
 We can't implement feedback or make changes unless we listen, engage, and sometimes debate.

 Sharing the happenings of Solus to our community occurs across a variety of platforms and services.
-As we've grown as a project and as a community, we've been increasing our footprint of services we're on.
+As we've grown as a project and as a community, we've been increasing our presence on various platforms.
 Doing so enables our community to check for Solus news on the platform that fits them best, or the best middleground between what those of us on the Core Team want to use and what is most comfortable for our community members.

-Back in the EvolveOS days, this was Google+, our old Wordpress-based site, Forums, and IRC.
+Back in the EvolveOS days, this was Google+, our old Wordpress site, Forums, and IRC.
 Since the EvolveOS days, we've expanded to other platforms like:

 - Facebook
 - Mastodon
 - Reddit
 - Twitter

 To this day Google+ still remains one of the most engaged platforms, one which all of the Core Team is available on, and the Google+ Communities feature is one which is used almost daily by our community members and us.
-With the [announcement by Google](https://www.blog.google/technology/safety-security/project-strobe/) of their sunsetting of Google+ over the next 10 months, we wanted to take this opportunity to improve communication and engagement across the board.
+In fact, Google+ Communities is one of our favorite systems to interact with.
+With the unfortunately [announcement by Google](https://www.blog.google/technology/safety-security/project-strobe/) of their sunsetting of Google+ over the next 10 months, we wanted to take this opportunity to improve communication and engagement across the board.

 ## The Problems To Solve